TREASURIES-10-year yields hit 16-year peak as Fed seen higher for longer

 The inversion in the yield curve between two-year and 10-year notes US2US10=TWEB narrowed to minus 69 basis points.

-Data on Thursday showed that the number of Americans filing new claims for unemployment benefits unexpectedly fell last week, but could rebound in the weeks ahead as a partial strike by the United Auto Workers (UAW) union forces automobile manufacturers to temporarily lay off workers because of shortages of some materials.
+Data on Thursday showed that the number of Americans filing new claims for unemployment benefits dropped to an eight-month low last week.

+U.S. existing home sales also unexpectedly fell in August as persistently tight supply boosted prices, and a further decline is likely amid a resurgence in mortgage rates.

-The U.S. Treasury Department will sell $15 billion in 10-year Treasury Inflation-Protected Securities (TIPS) on Thursday.
+The U.S. Treasury Department saw solid demand for a $15 billion sale of 10-year Treasury Inflation-Protected Securities (TIPS) on Thursday.

+The debt sold at a high yield of 2.094%, around a basis points above where it had traded before the auction.
+Demand was average with a bid-to-cover ratio of 2.44 times.
+USAUCTION51

 Price